-A topological closure operator is a Moore closure operator that preserves finite unions ( and ), and in fact it is easy to see that all such closure operators come from a topology whose closed sets are the fixed points of .
+A topological closure operator is a Moore closure operator that preserves finite unions ( and ).
+It is easy to see that all such closure operators come from a topology whose closed sets are the fixed points of .

 This mildly amusing curiosity asks how many set-theoretic operations on a topological space are derivable from closure and complementation and applying finite composition.
 The answer is that at most 14 operations are so derivable (and there are examples showing this number is achievable).
 As the proofs below indicate, this bare fact has little to do with topology; it has more to do with general Moore closures and how they interact with complements.